isabella232/experience-manager-headless-adaptive-forms.en/help/use-google-material-ui-react-components-to-render-a-headless-form.md

 Is the the form submitting the data to any data source?
 No?
 Don't worry.
 This is because your form is not configured to communicate with runtime library.

-You may wonder, what exactly is a runtime library?
 How can you configure your form to communicate with it?
 We've got an article coming soon that will explain everything in detail.
 Stay tuned!